OpenDSA/OpenDSA/RST/source/Design/Comparison.rst

 types would have to be written in a way to deal with the generic comparison problem.
-To illustrate, here is an example of Insertion Sort implemented to work on an array that stores key-record pairs.
+To illustrate, here is an example of Insertion Sort implemented to work on an array that stores records that support the ``Comparable`` interface.
-Note that the records can be of any type, and the keys can be of any type that implements the ``Comparable`` interface.
+Note that since ``KVPair`` is implemented to implement the ``Comparable`` interface, an array of ``KVPair`` could be used by this sort function.

-.. codeinclude:: Sorting/InssortKV.pde
+.. codeinclude:: Sorting/Insertionsort.pde
-   :tag: InssortKV
+   :tag: Insertionsort

 Here are some review questions to test your knowledge from this module.